swhgoon/RepData_PeerAssessment1/PA1.md

 ##  10750  10641
 ```

-This strategy for imputing missing values shifts mean and median lower.
+This strategy for imputing missing values shifts mean and median lower, using the mean for that 5-minute interval.

 ```r
 mm_new - mm